crate/cratedb-guide/docs/solution/time-series/index.md

 (timeseries)=
-# Time Series Data
+# Time series data

 :::{div} sd-text-muted
-Learn how to use CrateDB for time series use cases.
+Use CrateDB to store and query massive amounts of time series data.
 :::

 CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.

 ::::{grid} 1 2 2 2
 :margin: 4 4 0 0